react-navigation/react-navigation.github.io/versioned_docs/version-8.x/state-persistence.md

 ## Usage

-To be able to persist the [navigation state](navigation-state.md), we can use the `persistor` prop of the container.
-The `persistor` prop accepts an object with two functions:
+To persist the [navigation state](navigation-state.md), you can use the `persistor` prop of the container.
+The `persistor` prop accepts an object with two required functions:

-- `persist` - Function that receives the navigation state as an argument and should save it to storage.
+- `persist` - Function that receives the serialized navigation state and should save it to storage.
+The stored state should be removed if it receives `undefined`.
+It can be synchronous or return a promise.
-- `restore` - Function that returns the previously saved state from storage, or `undefined` if there's no saved state.

-These function can be both synchronous or asynchronous.
+- `restore` - Function that returns the previously saved serialized state, or `undefined` if there's no saved state.
+It can be synchronous or return a promise.

 If a promise is returned from the `restore` function, make sure to provide a [`fallback`](navigation-container.md#fallback).

+By default, the state is serialized with `JSON.stringify` and parsed with `JSON.parse`.
+You can override this by providing `stringify` and `parse` functions to use a custom serialization format.

 <ConfigTabs>
 <TabItem value="static">